CMecrow/CM-Project-1/README.md

 ![https://i.imgur.com/rbaeJvq](https://i.imgur.com/rbaeJvq.jpg "About page")
 ### - Sign Up Page
     - This page will allow the user to sign up to the DMDC, declaring their interest and giving the club a point of contact to send over meeting information.
 The user will be required to submit their name, email address and experience via text inputs and radio buttons
+    - This page was the main project goal of the website, to provide an area for new members to sign up to the DMDC.
+I chose the below image specifically as it was high definition, like all other large images across the site, and also fitted the theme nicely.
+The image was not too busy in terms of colour or content and because the main focus was actually blurred, the metal detectorist in the grass, I felt that it would not detract from the sign up form.
 ![https://imgur.com/nQCY0NQ](https://i.imgur.com/5Mcy1rK.jpg "Join page")
 ### - The Footer
     - The footer section includes links to the relevant social media pages for the DMDC, they will open in a new tab, contain an aria-label for accessibility, as well as rel="noopener" for added security.
 These links will work towards the original goals of conveying club information and offering potential members extra ways to connect with the club.